Skip to main content Skip to footer

 Prioritize, categorize, and fund projects

-Once you’ve completed evaluating each project based on strategy alignment, you also will have to prioritize based on available funding and resources.
+Once you’ve completed evaluating each project based on strategy alignment, you will also have to prioritize based on available funding and resources.

 Thoroughly review and manage your portfolio